TLDR:

 Companies and investors utilize pre-money valuation to:

-- Plan for Long-term Growth: Assists in long-term strategic planning by providing a clear picture of the company’s value and potential investment needs.
+Attract and Justify Investments: A strong pre-money valuation can attract investors by showcasing the company’s potential for growth and profitability.
+Plan for Long-term Growth: Assists in long-term strategic planning by providing a clear picture of the company’s value and potential investment needs.
+Benchmarking and Comparisons: Allows companies to benchmark themselves against peers and competitors, fostering a better understanding of their market standing.

 The Future of Pre-Money Valuation: